-If you’re thinking: ‘I’ve got to get more cash so I can buy that house to show my neighbor’, you’re in your programming.
+If you’re thinking: ‘I’ve got to get more cash so I can buy that big, fancy house so I can show my neighbor’, you’re in your programming.

-If you’re thinking: ‘I love seing the face of people light up when I organize their birthday party’ , you’re in your true self.
+If you’re thinking: ‘I love seing the face of people light up when I organize their special party’ , you’re in your true self.

-Talking about fighting for your sabotaging patterns, I have to mention a huge pet-peeves of mine: the ubiquitous use of ‘hater’ and ‘shamer’ which has taken pandemic proportion in our society and is more often than not a way to deflect any kind of self-reflection.
+Talking about fighting for your sabotaging patterns, I have to mention a huge pet-peeves of mine: the ubiquitous use of ‘hater’ and ‘shamer’ which has taken endemic proportion in our society and which is more often than not a way to deflect any kind of self-reflection.

 As a society we have been so intoxicated with the idea that everything should feel good, that when we encounter something/ someone that challenges our views, we attack.

-They must wrong because we are always right.
+They must be wrong because we are always right.

 Things are not that simple though.